Previous | Next

 The Shadow grinned.
 "Oh, that language is far older than Toontown or even Earth, for that matter.
 But that's not important now.
 What do you really want to know?"

-Evina had many questions but had to choose which one would come first.
+Evina had many questions but had to choose which to ask first.
 "What is this place?"

 "But where in Toontown, or... when?"

-"It's the old city, the first of this world.
+"It's the old city, the first of your world.
 It was the time of toons like Roger Rabbit, shortly after they left the human world."

 "And what is that building over there?"